Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

         - ![Delete](../../Assets/Icons/Trash01.png "[Delete]") delete
             Click this entry to delete the selected view.
 A confirmation window to confirm the deletion is displayed.
 This menu entry is only displayed if a view has been selected.

-- Status
+- *Status*
-    Click the drop-down list and select a dispatch note status.
+    Click the drop-down list to select a dispatch note status.
 The following options are available:
     - **All statuses**
         Select this option to display all dispatch notes, regardless of their status.
     - **New dispatch note**